 The Department of Pharmacology provides professional training for health science students and participates with other departments in educational and research activities such as the Medical Scientist Training Program, the Physician Scientist Training Pathway, the Molecular and Cellular Biology Program, the Neuroscience Program, the Holden Comprehensive Cancer Center, the Abboud Cardiovascular Research Center, and the UI Fraternal Order of Eagles Diabetes Research Center.

 The department was a pioneer in offering pharmacology to undergraduate students with little or no science background.
-Lectures in PCOL:2120 Drugs: Their Nature, Action, and Use emphasize the mechanisms of drug action and give students a background for rational decisions concerning use of drugs.
+Currently, undergraduates can enroll in PCOL:2120 Drugs: Their Nature, Action, and Use.
+This course emphasizes the mechanisms of drug action and give students a background for rational decisions concerning use of drugs.

 Department of Pharmacology graduate study includes both didactic and research experience.
 Students interested in doctoral studies in pharmacology should apply under the new umbrella program in Biomedical Science (pharmacology subprogram).
 Qualified students may pursue the joint M.D./Ph.D. in the University's Medical Scientist Training Program.

 Pre- and postdoctoral students pursue research training in all areas of pharmacology in the department in preparation for career opportunities in academia, government, and industry.